alphastrata/shadplay/bevy-shader-book.md

     smallest_specular_mip_level_for_view: u32,
     // The intensity of the environment map associated with the view.
     intensity_for_view: f32,
+    // Whether the environment map attached to the view affects the diffuse
+    // lighting for lightmapped meshes.
+    view_environment_map_affects_lightmapped_mesh_diffuse: u32,
 };

 // Settings for screen space reflections.